 In Kansas, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.

-The state minimum car insurance cost in Kansas is $434 a year.
-However, this basic coverage only offers limited protection.
-Kansas drivers can choose to add more coverage, such as comprehensive and collision insurance, raise their liability limits and include personal injury protection or other insurance coverage, for better protection.
+The state minimum coverage in Kansas costs $434 a year but doesn’t provide much protection for drivers.
+Kansas drivers may purchase additional coverage, such as comprehensive and collision insurance, increase their liability limits and add personal injury coverage or other endorsements for extra protection.

 Drivers in Kansas must be aware of the minimum car insurance requirements to remain legally compliant.